GW-DATS/dats6450-csfoundations/README.md

  These assessments will be used to check learning and give feedback on areas for improvement.
 Reading prior to class, class attendance, and participation in activities are essential for success on this part of the course.

 #### Homework Assignments:
  Details on requirements will be given during class periods.
-Most assignments will be due the next class period and can be submitted via blackboard.
+Most assignments will be due the next class period and can be submitted via blackboard or datacamp.
 We will work to provide feedback in the next class session.

 #### Quizzes:

-- [ ] **Fill in number of quizzes here for X**

-There will be **X** quizzes given along to ensure students are engaging with the course materials and to provide students with more frequent feedback.
+- TBD

 ### Grading:

-- [ ] **Put Grading rubric here**
+- TBD

 #### Grading Scale: